MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Encrypt data**: Protect data in transit with end-to-end Transport Layer Security (TLS).
 Use your customer-managed keys for full encryption of data at rest.
 For more information, see [Encryption at rest using customer-managed keys](/azure/app-service/configure-encrypt-at-rest-using-cmk).
 >
 >   Don't use legacy protocols such as TLS 1.0 and 1.1.
-App Service enables 1.2 by default.
+Ensure that all web apps use HTTPS only and enforce TLS 1.2 or higher.
 For more information, see [App Service TLS overview](/azure/app-service/overview-tls).
 >
 >   All instances of your App Service have a default domain name.
 Use a custom domain and secure that domain with certificates.
 >
+>   **End-to-end TLS Encryption (preview)** TLS encryption is available in Standard App Service plans and higher.
+Front-end intra-cluster traffic between App Service front-ends and the workers running application workloads can now be encrypted.
+>
 > - **Reduce the attack surface**: Remove default configurations that you don't need.
 For example, disable remote debugging, local authentication for Source Control Manager (SCM) sites, and basic authentication.
 Disable unsecure protocols like HTTP and File Transfer Protocol (FTP).
 Enforce configurations through Azure policies.
 For more information, see [Azure policies](#azure-policies).
 >
 >   **Implement restrictive cross-origin resource sharing (CORS) policies**: Use restrictive CORS policies in your web app to only accept requests from the allowed domains, headers, and other criteria.
 Enforce CORS policies with built-in Azure policy definitions.
 >
+> - **Use managed identities**: Enable managed identities for your App Service to securely access other Azure services without needing to manage credentials.
+[Learn about managed identities](/azure/app-service/overview-managed-identity).
+>
 > - **Protect application secrets**: You need to handle sensitive information, like API keys or authentication tokens.
 Instead of hardcoding these secrets directly into your application code or configuration files, you can use Azure Key Vault references in app settings.
 When the application starts, App Service automatically retrieves the secret values from Key Vault by using the app's managed identity.
 >
-> - **Enable resource logs for your application**: Enable resource logs for your application to create comprehensive activity trails that provide valuable data during investigations that follow security incidents.
+> - **Enable resource logs for your application**: Enable resource logs for your application to create comprehensive activity trails that provide valuable data during investigations that follow security incidents.[App Service Integration with Azure Monitor](https://azure.github.io/AppService/2019/11/01/App-Service-Integration-with-Azure-Monitor.html)
 >
 >   Consider logging as part of your threat modeling process when you assess threats.